"A.S. King is one of the best Y.A. writers working today."

 Author Facts for Your Book Report

 Where and when were you born?
-I was born in Reading, Berks County, PA in March 1970.
+I was born in Reading, Berks County, PA on March 10th.
 I am a Pisces.
 And yes, I believe in that stuff.

 What does the A.S. stand for?
 A is for Amy.
 S is for Sarig.
 Those are my first and middle names.
 If you see me walking along a street, please call me Amy.
 But I'd prefer if you called me A.S.
-King if you're writing about me, because it's easier for a bunch of reasons.
+King if you're writing about me and my books, because it's easier for a bunch of reasons.
 (Biggest reason: there are other Amy Kings.
 And a few of them write.
 See?
 It can get confusing.)

 writing, though.
 A lot.
 I think everything I've done *outside* of writing influences my writing.
 This is why I urge aspiring writers to do other stuff and not just writing.

 Did another author inspire you?
 Yes.
 Kurt Vonnegut Jr. among hundreds of others.
 But Kurt Vonnegut the most.
 God Bless You Mr. Rosewater is my favorite book of all time, though in close second are Breakfast of Champions and Slaughterhouse-Five.
 I like reading a lot of different kinds of books.
-My favorites lately seem to be Scandnavian translations.
+My favorites lately seem to be Scandnavian translations or contemporary surrealism.

 What influenced your book ideas?
 A mix of everything--real life, history, news articles, things I hear when I'm on the bus.
 You name it, I'm inspired by it.
 Oftentimes, I just hear a character in my head and I start to write and then, a few months pass and I have a book.